javachefmc/trufflez-arcanum/README.md

 ### *"Any sufficiently advanced technology is indistinguishable from magic."*

-This is a **fabric-only mod** that aims to recreate the wonder and allure of classic magic mods.
+This is a **fabric-only mod** that aims to recreate the atmosphere of classic magic mods.
 It is inspired by historical alchemy, and will have strong emphasis on visuals and automation.

 > Currently Pre-Alpha - Incomplete, but showcases some of the ever increasing number of blocks, items, and worldgen features.